Lyzder/P3FES-Trainer-Eclipse/README.md

 # Persona 3 FES - PCSX2 Trainer

-This is a windows-only USA Persona 3 FES PCSX2 Trainer.
-In the future, I will tackle a cross-platform, cross-region trainer for PCSX2, but for now, you're are limited to USA and windows.
+Enhanced P3FES trainer originally made by desukuran.
+It allows for MC and Persona editing through PCSX2

 Current Features:
-- Ability to edit your persona and access any persona.
+- Ability to edit your personas in any slot.
-- Ability to edit your persona's stats and magic.
+- Ability to edit your personas' stats and skills, including enemy-only and debug skills.
- - You can choose any enemy-only magic skills.
-And access debug/dummy moves.
 - Ability to edit the main character's stats, mood and personality.

-Planned Features:
+Planned features:
-- Changing item counts, etc.
-- Social Link editting.
+- Ability to edit save files.
+- Load skills and personas from index files to allow compatibility with mods.
+- Ability to edit teammate's stats and skills.